AgateHQ/axate-developer-docs/readme.md

 * [Integrating Axate AMP <sup>α</sup>](./docs/amp/amp-integration.md)
 * <del>[Axate AMP and WordPress (TBA)](./docs/amp/amp-and-wordpress.md)</del>

-*

 ## Roadmap

-> Axate will be partnering with CMS providers in the near future.<br />
+> Axate will be partnering with CMS and technology providers in the near future.<br />
 > For more information about being a technology partner, or any other technical queries, please contact <a href="mailto:dev@axate.com?subject=Integrate with Axate">dev@axate.com</a>